3DCoded/3dchameleon-klipper/docs/troubleshooting/loadfailed.md

 ### Faulty filament sensor

+**This section applies only to setups using 3dchameleon-klipper with a filament sensor**

 If your printer's filament sensor is giving faulty readings, it can cause false alarms of failed loads and unloads.
 There are too many types and variations of filament sensors to cover them all, but here are some tips to diagnose the failure:

 - Check filament sensor wiring